enumag/eevee/README.md

 - Import .yaml files back to .rxdata files.
 - Configuration using [`eevee.yaml`](example/eevee.yaml).
 - Time stamp and filesize comparison to see if export / import is necessary.
-- Internal post-processing to minimize the amount of changed lines and conflicts.
+- Custom Ruby format to minimize the number of changed lines and conflicts.
 - Parallel processing to speed things up.

 ## Installation